-- ♦ Isolated light spots indicate a flat spot on the roller. - ♦ A white line across the length of the page indicates a missing print head dot. - ◆ Dark lines across the width of the page indicate gear tolerance problems. - ♦ Lines too close together at the start of the test indicate an incorrect start-up speed.
+- Isolated light spots indicate a flat spot on the roller and may indicate that the print carriage assembly needs to be replaced. - A white line across the length of the page indicates a missing print head dot.

 Test Pattern II